scipy-conference/scipy_proceedings/papers/scott_sievert/main.rst

 Notably, a geometric batch size increase schedule has shown great empirical performance in image classification :cite:`smith2017`.
-Specifically, the number of model updates required to finish training decreased by a factor of 2.2 over standard SGD despite the models performing equally well in terms of gradient computations or epochs :cite:`smith2017`.
-Smith et al. make an observation that batch size increase and learning rate decay are methods to decay the optimization's "noise scale" (or variance of the model update) and has connections to simulated annealing :cite:`smith2017`.
+Specifically, the number of model updates required to finish training decreased by a factor of 2.2 over standard SGD :cite:`smith2017`.
+Smith et al. make an observation that increasing the batch size and decreasing the learning rate both decay the optimization's "noise scale" (or variance of the model update), which has connections to simulated annealing :cite:`smith2017`.
 This motivates increasing the batch size by the same factor the learning rate decays :cite:`smith2017`.

-Both growing the batch size and using large batch sizes should require the same number of floating point operations as constant small batch size SGD to reach a particular training loss (respectively :cite:`sievert2021improving, bottou2018optimization` and :cite:`johnson2020adascale, you2019large, yin2018`).
-Some proof techniques suggest the algorithms should mirror gradient descent :cite:`sievert2021improving, karimi2016linear`; correspondingly, the implementations does not require additional hyperparameter tuning :cite:`smith2017`.
+Both growing the batch size and using large constant batch sizes should require the same number of floating point operations as using standard SGD with small batch sizes to reach a particular training loss (respectively :cite:`sievert2021improving, bottou2018optimization` and :cite:`johnson2020adascale, you2019large, yin2018`).
+Some proof techniques suggest that variable batch size methods mirror gradient descent :cite:`sievert2021improving, karimi2016linear`, so correspondingly, the implementations do not require much additional hyperparameter tuning :cite:`smith2017`.

 Distributed training with Dask
 ==============================

-We have written AdaDamp, a package to to train a PyTorch model with a Scikit-learn API on any Dask cluster. [#]_  It supports the use of constant or variable batch sizes, which fits nicely with Dask's ability to change the number of workers. [#]_ In this section, we will walk through the basic architecture of our software and an example usage.
+We have written "AdaDamp," a software package to to train a PyTorch model with a Scikit-learn API on any Dask cluster. [#]_  It supports the use of constant or variable batch sizes, which fits nicely with Dask's ability to change the number of workers. [#]_ In this section, we will walk through the basic architecture of our software and an example usage.
 We will defer showing the primary benefit of our software to the experimental results.